muwerk/mupplet-core/README.md

     // loop is called by the scheduler according to the setting in begin() void loop() {
         // Implement the main functionality here.
-        // Avoid blocking or polling as much as possible.
+        // Avoid blocking or polling as much as possible if (bActive) { // Initialization in setup() was successful
             // calculation... [state-machine]
             // We got a result, lets publish! pSched->publish(name+"/state", "Some data here");
             // Other instances that have subscribed to <name>/state will receive
             // "Some data here"
+        }
     }

     // subsMsg is called by the scheduler, if a message that has been